 The King’s College is committed to the ideal that all students should have equal opportunity to enroll and otherwise participate in all schools, degree programs, and other activities or services offered by the College.
 In order to prepare “students for careers in which they help to shape and eventually to lead strategic public and private institutions,” the College guarantees that appropriate provisions are in place for students with disabilities.

 The College, therefore, seeks to assure equal opportunity for access to and participation in all College courses, examinations, activities, and services by providing reasonable accommodations to otherwise qualified individuals with disabilities recognized under Section 504 of the Rehabilitation Act of 1973 (Section 504) and Title II of the Americans with Disabilities Act of 1990 (Title II).
 Section 504 and Title II protect otherwise qualified individuals from discrimination based on their disability.
 To register a disability to request accommodations, see the Academic Accommodations page.
-For more information, please contact Chris Josselyn, Academic Support Coordinator and Institutional Research Analyst, at email@example.com and 646-930-0665.
+For more information, please contact Chris Josselyn, Assistant Director of Student Success, at email@example.com and 646-930-0665.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of student educational records.
 This law applies to all schools receiving funds under an applicable program of the U.S. Department of Education.
 Ownership of educational records transfer from the parents to the student upon enrollment in a post-secondary institution or when the student reaches the age of 18.

 Records are divided into two categories: directory (open records) and non-directory (private, non-disclosable without permission).
-For information regarding the types of information The King’s College has designated as directory information, and to request records, please contact the Registrar’s Office at Registrar@tkc.edu.
+For information rePLACEMENT OF GRADUATES AND CAREER INFORMATIONarding the types of information The King’s College has designated as directory information, and to request records, please contact the Registrar’s Office at Registrar@tkc.edu.